 Table 4.
-Features of Research Mentors (n=111)
+Features of Research Mentors ((n=111)

 Doctoral Degree(s)

 - DVM/PhD 12 (11%)

 - DVM or VMD 2 (2%)

 - MD 36 (32%)

 - MD/PhD 20 (18%)

-Clinician, non-MD/PhD 8 (8%)
+- Clinician, non-MD/PhD 8 (8%)

-- Clinician, non-MD 3(3%)
+- Clinician, non-MD 3 (3%)

 - PhD 30 (27%)

 Rank

-Assistant Professor 6(6%)
+- Assistant Professor 6 (6%)

-Associate Professor 34 (31%)
+- Associate Professor 34 (31%)

 - Professor 71 (63%)

 Translational Spectrum

-T.5 Shared animal-human disease 35 (32%)
+- T.5 Shared animal-human disease 35 (32%)

 - T1 Pre-clinical 72 (65%)

 - T2 Patients 67 (60%)

 - T3 Clinics 64 (58%)

-T4 Community/public health 17 (15%)
+- T4 Community/public health 17 (15%)

 Female 46 (41%)

 BIPOC 12 (11%)

-Our research faculty mentor pool is fluid in that trainees can introduce new faculty to the pool given they meet the requirements to serve as a mentor, are vetted by Program Administration and found to be appropriate.
+Introduce new faculty to the pool given they meet the requirements to serve as a mentor, are vetted by Program Administration and found to be appropriate.
 Applicants identify their research mentors in T32 applications, and the strength of the trainee's mentoring team is a criterion scored during application review.
 If an applicant does not have a defined mentor, Program Administration will assist the applicant in finding and selecting a mentor.
 All research mentors of awarded CCTSI T32 Post-Doctoral trainees will be vetted by Program Administration (Cicutto, Nadeau, Thamm, del Pino-Jones).
 Criteria for serving as a primary research mentor include: 1) demonstration of a deep commitment and excellence for mentoring early investigators as evidenced by their track record; 2) active peer-reviewed research funding; and 3) active involvement in CTSR as evidence by their publication history.
 If gaps are identified with the proposed research mentor, Program Administration will work with the mentor and mentee to identify an additional senior mentor that fits our research mentor criteria.
 In addition to senior faculty, we have also included "rising star" junior faculty (Calcaterra, Feldman, McGilivray, Kading, Olson, Regan) who recently received national research funding.
 Although early stages in their academic careers, they all hold graduate faculty appointments indicating active involvement in mentoring trainees These rising stars will be paired with a more established research mentor creating a junior-senior mentoring relationship to support trainees.
-Early career faculty participation will ensure growth of the mentor pool and strengthen the program by serving as more relevant mentors because they more recently completed their postdoctoral training and successfully launched their own academic careers.
-A beneficial consequence of young faculty's involvement is that they will gain valuable mentoring experience.
+Early career faculty participation will ensure